whaakman/azure-docs.nl-nl/articles/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2.md

           },
         "allowedCustomerOperations": ["Read"], // Indicates operations allowed on the SaaS subscription.
 For CSP-initiated purchases, this will always be Read.
-        "sessionMode": "None", // Dry Run indicates all transactions run as Test-Mode in the commerce stack "status": "Subscribed", // Indicates the status of the operation.
+        "sessionMode": "None", // Dry Run indicates all transactions run as Test-Mode in the commerce stack "isFreeTrial": "true", // true – customer subscription is currently in free trial, false – customer subscription is not currently in free trial.
+        "status": "Subscribed", // Indicates the status of the operation.
+          "term": { //This gives the free trial term start and end date "startDate": "2019-05-31",
+            "endDate": "2019-06-29",
+            "termUnit": "P1M"
+        },
 }
 ```